granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-pop.md

 \(video\)

-## Transitioning Between Slap and Pop
+## That's It!

-Mixing slaps and pops is key to the material in this book.
+When you feel comfortable getting consistent slaps and pops in isolation, move on to the next part of this book.
+And congratulations!
+You've put the time and work in to develop the two most fundamental techniques of slap bass.